Should You Include Microsoft Word or Office on a Resume in 2024?

 The short answer: No.

 In the modern world, we all know how to use email software.
-Microsoft Outlook is exactly that — it’s Windows’ version of an email platform.
+Microsoft Outlook is exactly that--it’s Windows’ version of an email platform.
 As you might imagine, it’s not particularly hard to get your head around using this type of software.
-You simply log in and get going.
+You simply log in and away you go.

 When you brag about being able to use Microsoft Outlook on a resume, it could be a red flag to employers.
-The fact that you think that is an impressive feat may worry them.
-Instead, stick to including Microsoft Office software that is more difficult to use here.
+The fact that you think this is an impressive feat might worry them.
+Instead, stick to including Microsoft Office software that is more complex to use.

 How do you list Microsoft Office skills on a resume?

 Now that you know which skills are resume-worthy, let’s talk about how to get the job done.
 Learning how to describe Microsoft Office skills on your resume doesn’t have to be difficult.
-The most obvious place for these talents is in your skills section.
-When you bullet point your hard and soft skills, you can include the software that you are proficient in.
+One of the most obvious places for these talents is in the skills section.
+When you bullet point both soft and hard skills, you can additionally include any software where you showcase a high proficiency.

-Of course, you can also include any Microsoft Office specialist certification on your resume.
-So, if you have undertaken training in how to use Microsoft Excel, don’t be afraid to include that information in your next application.
-The extra time and effort you have put into your ongoing learning and development may be enough to turn a recruiter’s head.
+Of course, you can also include any Microsoft Office specialist certifications on your resume.
+For example, if you have undertaken training in how to use Microsoft Excel, don’t be afraid to include that information within your next application.
+The extra time and effort you have put into ongoing learning and development may be enough to turn a recruiter’s head.

 You don’t need to confine your Microsoft Office skills to the skills section either.
-When you’re writing your resume, you can weave these talents through the rest of the content.
+When drafting your resume, you can weave these talents through the rest of the content.
+When it comes to the employment section, you can include the skills in bullet points within the job responsibilities.

-If you know how to use all of the programs in Microsoft Office and it's listed as a required skill in the job description — then you can include it.
+If you know how to use all of the programs in Microsoft Office, and it’s listed as a required skill in the job description, then you can include it.
 However, if this package is not listed in the job advert, you should avoid adding it to your resume.
-It is not worth the trouble!
+It’s just not worth the trouble!

-You want to include hard skills and technical skills on your resume that are relevant to the position you're targeting.
-Remember that the purpose of your resume is to show how you're qualified for that particular position.
-Listing irrelevant information and skills on a resume will do you more harm than good.
-Look at the job description to see which skills they require or prefer and list those on your resume.
+You want to include hard skills and those technical skills that are relevant to the position you are targeting.
+Remember that the purpose of your resume is to show how you’re qualified for that particular position.
+Listing irrelevant skills and obscure information on a resume will do you more harm than good.
+Carefully study the job description to see which skills are required or preferred, and list those on your resume, as long as you possess them.

 The takeaway

 By now, you should know which core skills you need to list on your resume.
-Microsoft Word, PowerPoint and Outlook are fairly simple to use and any employer would expect you to be familiar with them.
-Listing it on your resume does not give you an edge over the other candidates.
-For that reason, you should leave them off your next application in most cases.
+The set of Microsoft Office skills, including Microsoft Word, PowerPoint and Outlook, are fairly simple to use and any employer would expect you to be familiar with them.
+Listing these on your resume does not give you an edge over the other candidates.
+For that reason, you should leave them off your next application.
 However, as we have covered here, there are sometimes exceptions to the rule.

 Looking to land your next dream job?
 Sprucing up your resume is the first step toward success.
 Don’t leave things to chance.
-Take a look at our expert-backed resume writing services now.
-Having an optimized application written by an expert means that you have a better chance of getting that all-important interview.
+Take a look at our expert-backed resume writing services.
+Having an optimized application written by an expert means that you will have a better chance of getting your foot in the door of that all-important interview.

 Recommended reading: